GET vs POST

 • GET Method: Used to retrieve information from the server.

-• POST Method: Used to send data to the server to create/update a resource.
+• POST Method: Used to create or update a resource.

 Data Location